 The trend toward an integrated world economy and global competitive arena is forcing companies to develop strategies for designing products for a global market and maximizing the firm’s resources in producing them.
 Planning and operating in the global arena and the Internet era requires new management skills such as developing a truly global network of warehouses, distribution centres and consolidation points, optimizing multiple transport service types, and design information and communication systems that integrate the supply chain.
-This course is intended for students with strong interests in developing skills and knowledge within a global operations and logisitifcal frameworks, and a desire to conceptualize and manage at both strategic and tactical levels.
+This course is intended for students with interests in developing skills, knowledge and understanding of global operations and logisitifcal frameworks, and a desire to conceptualize and manage at both strategic and tactical levels.

 Course Leader: David Barrett, Ph.D, MBA, CPA, CMA, Ivey Business School, Western

 The course will generally be taught using the case method.
 This 3-step learning process requires participants in the course to first read and prepare individually a case prior to each class, second to discuss their analyses in small learning teams, and then third bring the results of their group's discussions to class for further discussion and analysis.
 In this highly effective learning method, the responsibility for learning rests primarily with the student, not the teacher.
 The instructor's role is that of facilitator and discussion leader.
 We will discuss several cases each day.
 During the day, just under an hour has been allocated for individual preparation of the second and third cases, and a further 30 minutes for learning team discussion.
 You will have to prepare the first case of the day in the evening before class.

 The first module, Operational System Design, Delivery and Improvement aims to identify the major components of an operational system and to determine how best from the frontline perspective to manage throughput performance (how many ‘items’ can be processed per unit of time) and lead systematic operational system improvement efforts to determine ways to reduce defects and eliminate waste in the operational system.